Guidance for federal hiring and firing puts less emphasis on marijuana use as a disqualifier

 The guidance opens paths to more “adjudication of suitability issues once marijuana use is disclosed.
 However, until the security clearance rules change, this is a non-starter for many federal employees,” said John Gniadek, a senior associate with the Tully Rinckey law firm in the District.

-“The next crack to appear will come in the medical use category, whether employees using canniboids solely for medicinal purposes can be [suitable] for employment.
+“The next crack to appear will come in the medical-use category, whether employees using cannabinoids solely for medicinal purposes can be [suitable] for employment.
 Until that hurdle is cleared, it is unsafe for federal employees or applicants to smoke,” he said in an email.